20 Palestinians killed at Gaza aid distribution site, says Israeli-backed aid group

 Israel’s retaliatory offensive has killed over 58,000 Palestinians, according to Gaza’s Health Ministry, which has said women and children make up more than half of the dead.
 It does not distinguish between civilians and militants in its tally.

-The ministry is part of the Hamas-run government.
+The ministry is part of the Hamas-run government but is led by medical professionals.
 The United Nations and other international organizations consider its figures to be the most reliable count of war casualties.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct that the GHF site is between the southern cities of Khan Younis and Rafah, not in Khan Younis.
-It has also been updated to delete a reference to witnesses reporting tear gas was used.
-The Health Ministry reported that.